Steeeephen/LAVA/README.md

 #### Championtrackimage.py

 For adding champion portraits to be tracked on the in-game minimap.
-If a new champion is added to the game, their portraits must be added
+If a new champion is added to the game/portrait updated, their portraits must be added to the directory

 #### Createmapbase.py